Click Here to Book Online

 What to Expect on this Buckskin Gulch Guided Trip

 Buckskin Gulch is an incredible hike, and a bucket list destination for many desert adventurers.
 This is a physically demanding 3-day trip for seasoned hikers; prior backpacking experience is highly recommended.
 While the Buckskin Backpack is a fully guided adventure and Dreamland Safari Tours will take care of group logistics, you have to be prepared to carry your own overnight gear as well as four liters of water, snacks, and your share of the food required for all three days.
-Depending on your gear choices and packing discipline, your backpack will likely weight upwards of 30 pounds.
+Depending on your gear choices and packing discipline, your backpack will likely weigh upwards of 30 pounds.
 We will cover 8-12 miles of uneven, demanding desert terrain each day.
 If you are at all concerned about your physical ability to complete and enjoy this backpacking adventure, please give us a call at 435-644-5506 to discuss the feasibility of your participation.
 If Buckskin Gulch is on your bucket list but you feel that the 3-day backpack may be more than you are looking for, we would be happy to schedule a Buckskin Gulch day-trip adventure for you via our Guide’s Choice Tour.

 What Gear Should I Bring To Hike Buckskin Gulch?